tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

 ![A blog post draft in Notion](/assets/blog/notion/draft.png)

-_(Update: Worked perfectly except that images were not inlcuded in the export.
+_(Update: Worked perfectly except that images were not included in the export.
 Fixed them manually.)_

 ## What Notion is Not